waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`auto_attacker` Tool Created:** Developed in Turn 155553 to streamline battle actions by combining move selection and execution into a single command.
 - **Master Battle Agent (Implemented Turn 156589):** Created a new orchestrator agent (`master_battle_agent`) that takes raw party/enemy JSON and internally calls `type_map_generator`, `battle_data_extractor`, and `battle_strategist_agent` to return a single, final action.
 This streamlines the 3-step battle analysis process into a single tool call, improving turn efficiency.
 - **`pc_withdraw_pokemon` Tool Created (Turn 157056):** Developed to automate the process of selecting and withdrawing a specific Pokémon from the PC, improving team management efficiency.
-- **Switch Override Anomaly (New):** When attempting to switch from the lead Pokémon (REVENANT) to another (SPARKY), the game instead sent out a different party member (NEPTUNE).
-This confirms the anomaly is not just sending out the lead, but is more unpredictable.
-(Observed Turn 159506 vs Bruno's Poliwrath)